flow-r/flowr/index.md

 the ideas and concepts used in flowr
 - We have a [tutorial](http://docs.flowr.space/tutorial.html) which can walk you through creating a new pipeline
+- We have a [tutorial](http://docs.flowr.space/tutorial.html) which can walk you through creating a new pipeline
 - Additionally, a subset of important functions are described in the [package reference](http://docs.flowr.space/rd.html) page
 - You may follow detailed instructions on [installing and configuring](http://docs.flowr.space/install.html)
 - You can use [flow creator](https://sseth.shinyapps.io/flow_creator), a shiny app to aid in designing a *shiny* new flow.
 This provides a good example of the concepts

+### Troubleshooting

+- Refer to the [advanced configuration](http://docs.flowr.space/install.html#troubleshooting) section or post issues on github's issues page.

 ### Talks/Slides
 - Updated [introduction](http://sahilseth.github.io/slides/flowrintro/index.html) (Sep, 2015)